-What Are UV Rays?
+What are UV rays?

 When UVA light reaches our epidermis, it damages the basal and squamous cells (called keratinocytes) in the skin’s basal layer.
 This is where most skin cancers occur, and damage from UVA rays is known to initiate the development of those cancers.

 UVB rays, on the other hand, primarily cause damage in the epidermis, or the top layer of the skin.
-They are responsible for causing that painful redness we call a sunburn and play a significant role in causing damage on the skin’s surface.
+They are responsible for causing that painful redness we call a sunburn and play a significant role in causing damage to the skin’s surface.
 Over time, they can also cause cancer.

-UVB rays can reach the earth’s surface (especially high altitudes) throughout the year, but if you are living in the U.S., they are most likely to affect your skin between the hours of 10 AM and 4 PM during the spring, summer and early fall.
+UVB rays can reach the earth’s surface (especially high altitudes) throughout the year, but if you are living in the U.S., they are most likely to affect your skin between the hours of 10 a.m. and 4 p.m. during the spring, summer and early fall.